spdx/spdx-3-model/model/Security/Properties/probability.md

 ## Summary

-TODO
+A probability score between 0 and 1 of a vulnerability being exploited.

 ## Description

-A probability is TODO
+The probability score between 0 and 1 (0 and 100%) estimating the likelihood
+that a vulnerability will be exploited in the next 12 months.

 ## Metadata

 - name: probability
 - Nature: DataProperty
-- Range: xsd:nonNegativeInteger
+- Range: xsd:decimal